nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_2/Lesson_4/readme.md

 3. After the Notebook loads, you should see something like the following.
 Note – this actually uses the JupyterLab view!
 ![](../images/media/calculatingenso2.jpg)
 4. You can take a little time to breeze through the text and code in the Notebook, but keep in mind that this lesson assumes a lot of prior knowledge, so it’s ok if you don’t understand everything.
 You can still appreciate the nice plots you’re about to make!
 5. You are now ready to run the notebook yourself!
-To do that, you can go to the “Run” menu in the upper left of the JupyterLab window and choose “Run All Cells”:
+To do that, you can go to the "Run" menu in the upper left of the JupyterLab window and choose "Run All Cells":
 ![](../images/media/calculatingenso3.jpg)
-6. This should only take a few seconds, and if you scroll down, you can view a couple nice visualizations that you just created:

-*Use the "\<" and "\>" buttons to navigate between the images.*
+6. This should only take a few seconds, and if you scroll down, you can view a couple nice visualizations that you just created:<br>*Use the "\<" and "\>" buttons to navigate between the images.*

 ![](../images/media/calculatingenso4.jpg)